Canon M10 versus Canon G9 X

 - Faster burst: Shoots at higher frequency (6 vs 4.6 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has an integrated lens, whereas the EOS M10 necessitates an extra lens.
+- Ready to shoot: Has an integrated lens, whereas the M10 necessitates an extra lens.

 - More compact: Is smaller (98x58mm vs 108x67mm) and will fit more readily into a bag.

-- Less heavy: Has a lower weight even though it has a lens build in (unlike the EOS M10).
+- Less heavy: Has a lower weight even though it has a lens build in (unlike the M10).

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the EOS M10 and the G9X in practical situations.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the M10 or the G9X handle or perform in practice.
+At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon G9 X Mark II« »||-||75/100||4.5/5||4.5/5||4.5/5||Jan 2017||529|